 Givers, takers, and matchers

-Takers try to gain as much as possible from their interactions while contributing as little as they can in return.
-Matchers see their interactions as quid pro quo.
+Takers are self-focused and put their own interests ahead of others’ needs.
+They try to gain as much as possible from their interactions while contributing as little as they can in return.

 Humans have an innate tendency to be reciprocal, and givers and takers represent two extremes.